GeneralChicken/generalchicken.github.io/_posts/2018-07-09-InstallJDK.md

 ### Installing OpenJDK

-Download the tarball from [OpenJDK's website](http://jdk.java.net/10/ "OpenJDK downloads").
+Download the tarball from [OpenJDK's website](http://jdk.java.net/10/ "OpenJDK downloads").  `/usr/lib/jvm` is quite standard.

 Extract the package by using